anwarhussein/fantasy-premier-league-picks/README.md

 ## Update Documentation

 Customize this ReadMe and the code comments in this project to read less like a starter repo and more like a project.
 Here is an example: https://gist.github.com/PurpleBooth/109311bb0361f32d87a2

+## Checklist

+[x] Set up the server and database
+     - pool, router,node/express
+[] Set the routes in app.js
+[] Create the home page
+     -sign in (name, password)

+[] Add the account page
+     -username, password

+[] Create the prediction page
+     -Title of the page
+     -Add datepicker
+     -Add go button
+     -GET method(populates the matches based on date selected) -Saga for GET prediction metheod
+     -reducer for the GET prediction method
+     -include Dropdown to select teams
+     -POST method(Adds the user prediction to the predictions Database) -saga for the POST prediction method
+     -reducer for the POST  method******GET
+     -Add submit button to post the prediction

+[] Set up the Summary of predictions view page
+     -Include the title of the page
+     -GET method(populates the prediction based on a user id) -saga for the GET summary of prediction method -reducer for the GET summary od prediction method -Add edit button(inline)
+     -POST method(Submits the final pick to the prediction table -saga for the Post final prediction method*** -reducer for the final prediction method****GET [] Create the Admin Page
+     -usename, password
+     -log in to set up an admin user
+[] Create  Results Page
+     -Add date picker and a button
+     -GET method(Gets fixtures from the database based on the date) -saga for the GET results method
+     -reducer for the GET results method
+     -POST method(posts the results of the winning team to the fixtures table) -saga for the POST

+[] Winners Page

+     -Add a table to display winners/losers based on user -Displays the points amassed.
+     -Add a button to take you to the home page.